Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: DM and Ly- forest constraints

-and may be determined by the channel that dominates the axino production of a given model.
-In the conventional WDM model, $f(q) = 1 / (e^{q} + 1)$ and thus ${\tilde \sigma} = \sqrt{15 \zeta(5) / \zeta(3)} \simeq 3.6$.
-On the other hand, $f(x)$ of non-conventional models generally depends on the production mechanism.
-When DM particles are produced by 2-body decay of a heavy particle ({\it i.e.}, the freeze-in mechanism), it is known that the phase space distribution can be approximated by $f(q) \approx 1/\sqrt{q} e^{- q}$~\cite{Boyanovsky:2008nc}, which leads to ${\tilde \sigma} = \sqrt{35} / 2 \simeq 3.0$.
-The relation between the thermally distributed WDM mass and the non-thermally distributed WDM mass is modified as $m = 7 \keV \left( m_{\rm WDM} / 2.9 \keV \right)^{4/3}$.
+and may be determined by the channel that dominates axino production of a given model.
+Now the lower bounds on the thermally distributed (conventional) WDM mass and non-thermally distributed DM mass are related as

+Remark that in the conventional WDM model, $f(q) = 1 / (e^{q} + 1)$ and thus ${\tilde \sigma} = \sqrt{15 \zeta(5) / \zeta(3)} \simeq 3.6$, where $\zeta(x)$ is the Riemann zeta function.
+On the other hand, $f(q)$ of non-conventional models generally depends on the production mechanism.
+When DM particles are produced by 2-body decay of a heavy particle ({\it i.e.}, the freeze-in mechanism), it is known that the phase space distribution can be approximated by $f(q) \approx q^{- 0.5} e^{- q}$~\cite{Boyanovsky:2008nc}, which leads to ${\tilde \sigma} = \sqrt{35} / 2 \simeq 3.0$ and $2.5 \keV ({\tilde \sigma} / 3.6)^{-3/4} = 2.9 \keV$.
 Note that taking account of the non-thermal phase space distribution ends up with a $20 \%$ weaker constraint than that inferred by the naive estimation.
-This is because the phase space distribution from 2-body decay of a heavier particle is colder -- higher population at low momenta -- than the Fermi-Dirac one.
+This is because the phase space distribution from 2-body decay of a heavier particle is colder than the Fermi-Dirac one.
 This exercise drives us to examine more closely the effects of non-thermal phase space distributions on the resultant matter distribution in the following sections.